MasoudEmamie1/masoudemami/README.md

 <!-- About Me Section with HTML & Markdown -->
 ## 📖 About Me

 <p>I am a Linux-based developer and system administrator with a strong passion for open-source technology, automation, and cybersecurity.
-With several years of experience in managing Linux servers, scripting, and configuring secure environments, I thrive in command-line settings and DevOps ecosystems.</p>
+With experience in managing Linux servers, scripting, and configuring secure environments, I thrive in command-line settings and DevOps ecosystems.</p>

 ---